XuyangAbert/DECALF/README.md

 ## Example running experiments
 For the pytorch implementation, use the google colab with A100 GPU instance by running the `calfd_pytorch_demo.py` file.

+User can change the variable `ALStrategy` to change the AL method.

 ## Results